 We have gathered some information about the other families who lived in this house.

-James Hodges – in 1851 the house was occupied by James Hodges, a master wheelwright aged 39 born in Olveston, his wife, Charlotte, aged 40 from Thornbury and daughter, Martha aged 8.
-James was the son of John Hodges and his wife, Sarah.
-John was a carpenter and built the row of houses in Gloucester Road, then called Laburnum Terrace, but now called numbers 6 to 22 Gloucester Road.
+James’s father, John was a carpenter and built the row of houses in Gloucester Road in Thornbury, then called Laburnum Terrace, but now called numbers 6 to 22 Gloucester Road.
 We know a great deal about John and his family – click here to read more

-The 1841 census shows James and Charlotte living in Colwell Street Lane, in the row of houses being built by his father.
+The 1841 census shows James and Charlotte living in Colwell Street Lane, Thornbury, in the row of houses being built by his father.
 It is not possible to say precisely which house they were living in, but we believe that it was likely to have been the house now known as 16 Gloucester Road.
 The census shows that James and Charlotte had one son at the time, John who was baptised at Thornbury St Mary’s on 28th February 1841.
-In 1843 they had a second child, Martha baptised on 5th February 1843 and another, Mary Anne, baptised on 2nd March 1845.
+They had a second child, Martha baptised on 5th February 1843 and another, Mary Anne, baptised on 2nd March 1845.
 Their son John died when aged only 2 years 7 months and he was buried on 13th August 1843 and Mary Anne died aged 5 and was buried on 24th February 1850.

 William Symes – in 1861 and 1871 the house was occupied by William Symes, a journeyman tailor aged 43 born in Shepton Mallett and his family.
 The 1880 Rate Book shows that William had moved to 2 Pullins Green.
 We know quite a lot about this family.
 Click here to read more